Tiberias: British Mandate

+1948 war

+Between 8–9 April 1948, sporadic shooting broke out between the Jewish and Arab neighborhoods of Tiberias.
+Arab Liberation Army and irregular forces attacked and closed the Rosh Pinna road, isolating the northern Jewish settlements.
+On 10 April, the Haganah launched a mortar barrage against the Arab residential areas in Tiberias, killing some Arab residents.
+The local National Committee refused the offer of the Arab Liberation Army to take over defense of the city, but a small contingent of outside irregulars moved in.
+Some fled in the wake of news of the Deir Yassin massacre.

 During 10–17 April, the Haganah attacked the city and refused to negotiate a truce, while the British refused to intervene.
 Newly arrived Arab refugees from Nasir ad-Din told of the civilians there being killed, news which brought panic to the residents of Tiberias.
+The British authorities had not intervened in Nasir ad-Din, and told the residents of Tiberias that they could offer no protection of the Arab neighbourhoods beyond 22 April.

-The Arab population of Tiberias (6,000 residents or 47.5% of the population) was evacuated by the British forces on 18 April 1948.
+The Arab population of Tiberias (6,000 residents or 47.5% of the population) was then evacuated by the British forces on 18 April 1948.

 The Jewish population looted the Arab areas and had to be suppressed by force by the Haganah and Jewish police, who killed or injured several looters.
 On 30 December 1948, when David Ben-Gurion was staying in Tiberias, James Grover McDonald, the United States ambassador to Israel, requested to meet with him.
 McDonald presented a British ultimatum for Israeli troops to leave the Sinai peninsula, Egyptian territory.
-Israel rejected the ultimatum, but Tiberias became famous.
+Israel rejected the ultimatum.

+Following the war, the displaced Arab residents were refused re-entry, resulting in the city becoming almost exclusively Jewish in population.
+After the war had ended, a large number of Jewish immigrants to Israel settled in Tiberias.

 Destruction of the old city

 During the months after the occupation of the city, a large part of the buildings of the old city in Tiberias was destroyed, and this for various reasons - problems of hygiene, rickety construction, and the fear that the Arabs would return to the city, when it became known that this was a requirement of Jordan as part of the negotiations conducted in Rhodes.
 Finally, the authorities acceded to the initiative of the Jewish National Fund, Yosef Nahmani, who argued that the houses of the Old City should be demolished, despite the opposition of Mayor Shimon Dahan.

 The destruction began in the summer of 1948 and continued until the first months of 1949.
 A visit by David Ben-Gurion to the city brought an end to the destruction, after 477 out of 696 houses were destroyed according to official estimates.
 After the destruction remained the remains of the wall and the citadel, several houses on the outskirts of the city, as well as the two mosques that operated in the city.
 The area stood abandoned for decades, until operations began to restore it in the 1970s.